The Solid Protocol

 request on the target URL, and checking the HTTP Link

-header with a rel
+header field with a rel

 value of describes